 You will have a lot of free time while volunteering with ILP, and some nights you may not feel like going out and exploring your city (even though we recommend doing that as often as possible).
 There is so much you can do with just a pack of cards or some dice during those nights your group decides to stay in.
 Here's a list of a ton of group games that are actually so much fun to play!

 Warning: You will take hundreds, possibly thousands, of pictures on your ILP trip.
 Worried that your phone or laptop won't have enough memory?
-You do not want to end up having to delete the videos of your favorite little kiddies blowing bubbles just so you can make room for a picture of you on an elephant (how do you even choose between those two?).
+You do not want to end up having to delete the videos of your favorite kids you teach blowing bubbles just so you can make room for a picture of you and your new elephant friends (how do you even choose between those two?).

 Solution: bring a hard drive!
 Don't know where to start?
-Here's a list of Amazon's bestsellers.
-Yep, a bit pricey.
-But worth it!
-Just remember....kiddies or elephants.
+I like this option.
 Plus you can also download movies onto this hard drive before your semester for those nights the wifi isn't working.

 If you don't grab a hard drive, at the very least make sure you're backing your photos up online on sites like Google and Dropbox.